KwanLab/Autometa/docs/source/install.rst

 Install
 =======

-Currently installation is supported by constructing a conda_ environment.
-You need to be running a conda_ package (eg. miniconda, anaconda, etc) to install autometa.
-Before you proceed to installation download and install a conda_ package.
-You can start with miniconda_.
+Currently installation is supported by conda_ and docker_.
+For installation using conda, we suggest downloading miniconda_.

 Direct installation (Quickest)
 ==============================

 #.
 Install miniconda_
 #.
-Create a new environment and install autometa using ``conda create -c bioconda -n autometa autometa``
+Create a new environment with autometa installed: ``conda create -c bioconda -n autometa autometa``
 #.
-Actiavate autometa envoirnonment ``conda activate autometa``
+Activate autometa environment ``conda activate autometa``

 Install from source (using make)
 ================================